 /traveling-exhibition-host-locations

-Traveling Exhibition: “Children Draw War, Not Flowers”Since the start of the war, the Taras Shevchenko Regional Universal Scientific Library of Cherkasy has been working with the San Jose State University to support children traumatized by war.
+Traveling Exhibition: “Children Draw War, Not Flowers”Since the start of the war, the Taras Shevchenko Regional Universal Scientific Library of Cherkasy has partnered with LUPAI to support children traumatized by war.
 Working with forty regional libraries, the entities held the art competition Children Draw War, Not Flowers for Ukrainian artists aged 6-16.
 This was followed by the poetry competition, Voices of War, for poets under age 18.
 450 artworks were created, and a scanner was purchased to digitize the works on the Saving Ukrainian Cultural Heritage Online (SUCHO) website.
-Additionally, 45 ...
+Additionally, 45 pieces were chosen to be a part of the Virtual ...